davidmckayv/CodeDoc/README.md

 ## local_llm.py

 PRIMARY TECHNICAL RESPONSIBILITY FROM A USER PERSPECTIVE:
-This file provides functionality for interacting with a local Ollama model via HTTP, allowing users to make calls to the model and preload it into memory for later use.
-It handles retries, caching, and error handling to provide a robust interface.
+This file provides functionality for interacting with a local Ollama model, allowing users to send prompts and preload the model for efficient processing.

 KEY USER-FACING COMPONENTS AND USAGE:
-- **`llm_call` function**: Makes a blocking call to the Ollama model with a given prompt, handling retries and caching internally.
-Users can call this function with a simple query or complex prompt to receive a response from the model.
+- **`llm_call` function**: Sends a prompt to the Ollama model and returns its response.
+Users can utilize this function to query the model with specific input prompts, handling the returned response or potential error messages in their application logic.
-- **`preload_model` function**: Preloads the Ollama model into memory before it's needed, ensuring it's ready for parallel processing tasks.
-Users can call this function to initialize the model as a preparatory step in their workflow or pipeline.
+- **`preload_model` function**: Preloads the Ollama model into memory, ensuring it's ready for use.
+Users can call this function before starting tasks that require the model to reduce initial processing delays.
 <!-- END summary: local_llm.py -->

 <!-- BEGIN summary: remote_llm.py -->
 ## remote_llm.py

 PRIMARY TECHNICAL RESPONSIBILITY FROM A USER PERSPECTIVE:
-This file provides utility functions for logging, timestamping, and interacting with the OpenAI API or a compatible endpoint through a configured client instance.
-It enables users to log messages, retrieve the current timestamp, and make calls to a remote LLM model.
+This file provides functionality for logging, timestamping, and interacting with a remote Large Language Model (LLM) via the Together AI API, enabling users to log events, generate text, and retrieve information.

 KEY USER-FACING COMPONENTS AND USAGE:
-- **`get_timestamp()`**: Retrieves the current date and time in a human-readable format.
-Users can call this function to get the current timestamp for logging or displaying purposes.
+- **`get_timestamp()`**: Retrieves the current date and time in a human-readable format (YYYY-MM-DD HH:MM:SS), useful for logging or displaying the current time.
-- **`log_message(message, file=sys.stderr)`**: Logs a message with a timestamp prefix to the standard error stream or a specified file.
-Users can utilize this function for tracking events or errors in their application.
+- **`log_message(message, file)`**: Logs a message with a timestamp prefix to a specified file stream (defaulting to standard error), useful for tracking events or errors.
-- **`get_openai_client()`**: Returns a configured OpenAI client instance.
-Users need to call this function to obtain a client instance before making API requests to the OpenAI API or a compatible endpoint.
+- **`get_openai_client()`**: Initializes and returns a configured OpenAI client instance for interacting with a remote LLM, requiring the `TOGETHER_API_KEY` environment variable to be set.
-- **`llm_call_remote(prompt, model_name=None)`**: Makes a blocking call to the Together AI API to get a response to a given prompt from a remote LLM model.
-Users can use this function to get responses from the LLM model for their input prompts.
+- **`llm_call_remote(prompt, model_name)`**: Makes a blocking call to the Together AI API with a given prompt and model name, providing a cached and retry mechanism for robustness, useful for generating text or retrieving information from the LLM.
 <!-- END summary: remote_llm.py -->

 <!-- BEGIN summary: prompts.py -->